The Invisible Enemy: Managing Dust in a Live Environment in Windsor

 If your main kitchen is under construction, a “camp kitchen” is essential.
 This typically involves:

-Water access: Ensuring access to a functional sink for washing dishes, with a wash bin to prevent food debris from clogging plumbing.
+Water access: Ensuring access to a utility sink or bathroom sink for washing dishes, with a basin to prevent food debris from clogging plumbing.

 Temporary Bathrooms